Chhattisgarh polls 2018: BJP releases 3rd list of candidates for 11 seats

-New Delhi, Oct 29: BJP released the third list of candidates for 11 seats for the upcoming Assembly elections in Chhattisgarh.
+New Delhi, Oct 29: BJP released the third list of candidates for 11 seats for the upcoming Assembly elections in Chhattisgarh on Monday.

 In the first list, the Bharatiya Janata Party announced 77 candidates for the upcoming election to Chhattisgarh's 90-member Assembly.
+The party denied tickets to two sitting MLAs and nominated four candidates from an OBC community while releasing the second list of 11 contestants.

 Also Read: Assembly elections: BJP announces candidates for Chhattisgarh, Telangana, Mizoram polls